 Notting Hill Gate

 Located on the central line, district line, and circle line- this stop is super easy to get to.
 Stop off here if you’d like to head to Notting Hill and Portobello Road.
-Both areas have some brilliant thrift shops.
+Both areas have some brilliant thrift shops, vintage stores, and of course, Portobello Market!

 You can check out this guide to the best charity shops in West London and take a look at the shops you’ll find in these areas, alongside the brands and prices you might expect to find there.